-\ To be taught out once the new style PGDip or Advanced Diploma replaces them
+To be taught out once replaced by the new style Postgraduate Diploma or Advanced Diploma.

-\Postgraduate Diploma in Management (Entrepreneurship) [CG031BUS03]
+Postgraduate Diploma in Management in Entrepreneurship [CG030BUS03]

-Convener: Associate Professor D Priilaid
+Convener: Associate Professor D. Priilaid

-An undergraduate degree or equivalent in any area, excepting a BBusSc or BCom (Management Studies) degree from UCT or equivalent.
+An undergraduate degree or equivalent in any area.
+Candidates who have not completed the courses FTX1005F (Introduction to Managerial Finance) and BUS2011F (Introduction to Marketing), or equivalents, prior to registration, will be required to complete these courses concurrently with the 1st semester courses.
 All applicants are also required to submit their CV detailing previous work experience and/or any extra-curricular involvement.
 This can be pasted on to the online admissions form if the applicant is applying online to UCT.
 Applicants with undergraduate degrees from universities other than UCT are also required to submit their full academic transcripts to date.